Politics and policy

 Deakin's politics and policy courses focus on the development, implementation and politics of public policy.

-Explore our role as citizens in the Australian community, the nature of diverse ideologies and the close relations between government, the private sector and community organisations.
+Explore our role as citizens in the Australian community, the nature of diverse ideologies and how to bring about positive change in the world.

 What courses can I study?